GitSkilled/About-GitSkilled/partners.md

 We look forward to partnering with you on this exciting journey!

+# Partner Pack:

+GitHub All In is proud to offer the following benefits to all our partners:

+1. **Promotion for your organization:**

+   - Your logo will be displayed on the [GitHub All In organization](https://github.com/All-In-Open-Source-Project)
+   - Your organization will be featured as a GitHub All In Supporter in a social media or blog post
+   - Our partnership will be announced to the growing All In Communities across all regions
+   - We will share your upcoming relevant news with our growing All In Communities via our newsletters

+2. **Workshop Engagement:**

+   - You will be able to host relevant and appropriate educational workshops for our All In Communities

+3. **Visibility in For Good First Issue:**

+   - If your organization's mission aligns with one or more of the UN SDGs, and you have open source projects that are open to contributors, we will connect with you 1:1 to facilitate your inclusion in the [For Good First Issue](https://forgoodfirstissue.github.com/) project.

+4. **Access to GitHub Experts (for Educational Partners):**

+   - If your learners are in the process of completing any of the courses in the GitHub All In project, they will have access to a GitHub Expert to help them with questions or issues via a monthly GitHub All In Office Hours.
+This open format session will only be open to learners of educational partners.

 # Next Steps: Get Involved and Help Us Move Forward!
 Thank you for learning about how to support our project!

 Please take a moment to fill out this form so we can connect and provide next steps.
 We look forward to working with you!